oetiker/sourcey-buildpack/README.md

 work so well since I always need a few extra libraries or even an unsupported scripting language like Perl.

-Enters `Sourcey-buildpack`.
+Enters `sourcey-buildpack`.
 It allows you to easily compile a bunch of libraries and binaries from source.
 It takes care of fixing installation paths such that the end result happily lives in `/home/vcap/app/sourcey` and even knows that it does so without the need for any `LD_LIBRARY_PATH` setting or other path magic.

-The Sourcey-buildpack expects to find two special files in your application directory:
+The Sourcey-buildpack expects to find up to three special files in your application directory:

 `SourceyBuild.sh` (optional) is used at build-time to compile all the binaries you need.